Skip to content

 B.A., Political Science and Classical Studies — Davidson College (2005)

-Dissertation: Re-presenting Antiquity as Distinction: Pre-Arab Pasts in Tunis’ Colonial, Postcolonial and Contemporary Built Environments
+Dissertation: Re-presenting Antiquity as Distinction: Pre-Arab Pasts in Tunis’ Colonial, Postcolonial and Contemporary Built Environments.
+Chair: Brian McLaren.

 Currently: Assistant Professor of Architecture, Drexel University